 What is it?

-Mid-back pain can be a sign of pancreatic cancer.
+Mid-back pain can be a sign and symptom of pancreatic cancer.
 The pain can be caused by a tumour invading nerves or organs that lie near the pancreas.
 Some people also report that they feel pain in their shoulder or under their shoulder blade.
 Other people feel pain in their back and abdomen (tummy) at the same time.